 Engineering from an Empirical Base

 The creation of functional integrative ontologies depends on a 'bottom up' strategy of working from real empirical information - data and corresponding data structures - in order to abstract relevant relations and classes that will adequately cover the modelled domain.
-By adhering to an evidence based approach, the conceptual modeller is able to build a model that is capable of providing an explanation/translation of relevant information from target data structures in the domain into a common model.
-The ultimate criterion for adjudicating such adequacy is the ability of the resultant model to enable scholars/scientists to pose and answer their research questions via data described in terms of the proposed model.
+By adhering to an evidence-based approach, the conceptual modeller is able to build a model that is capable of providing an explanation/translation of relevant information from target data structures in the domain into a common model.
+The ultimate criterion for adjudicating such adequacy is the ability of the resultant model to enable scholars/scientists to pose and find answers to their research questions via data described in terms of the proposed model.
 Therefore, an essential part of the empirical evidence to be gathered includes the high-level research questions that scholars/scientists aim to answer via their data collection.
 These questions form the necessary contextual basis for understanding and modelling data and conceptualizations.

 Under this topic, we identify three principles: